valeIT/valeIT.github.io/_posts/2015-04-04-blocking-adblock.markdown

 ---

-1. I see how this can be abused, but there are guides on this subject already and if someone wants to do it, he's going to.
+[^1]: I see how this can be abused, but there are guides on this subject already and if someone wants to do it, he's going to.
 Nothing we can do to stop him.
-I really believe that in this case it's the right call though, feel free to ping me up if you disagree.[↩][6]
+I really believe that in this case it's the right call though, feel free to ping me up if you disagree.
-2. Content creators though are going to evolve one way or the other.
-We've seen it already through Memberships programs and such, but lately I've seen also ads embedded in videos on youtube --- like in the actual video, just to show the other face of the coin.[↩][7]
+[^2]: Content creators though are going to evolve one way or the other.
+We've seen it already through Memberships programs and such, but lately I've seen also ads embedded in videos on youtube --- like in the actual video, just to show the other face of the coin.

 [0]: #my-current-method
-[1]: #f1-033015
-[2]: #f2-033015
 [3]: http://stackoverflow.com/questions/18180598/ad-blocker-detection-aka-Adblock-plus
 [4]: http://tutorialzine.com/2011/12/how-to-block-Adblock/
 [5]: http://jquery.com
-[6]: #r1-033015
-[7]: #r2-033015